Zaatari Refugee Camp

 Research and Policy

-Agustín Gutiérrez grew up in conflict-ridden Colombia, where he witnessed how many of those who face dire socioeconomic situations end up in poverty and engage in criminal activity.
-He thus became very interested in understanding how society could enable individuals facing such adverse circumstances to achieve resilient trajectories.
-This interest led him to study psychology at Universidad de los Andes and to research resilience.
+Agustín Gutiérrez grew up in conflict-ridden Colombia, where he became interested in understanding how society could enable individuals facing adverse circumstances to achieve resilient trajectories.
+As a result, he studied psychology at Universidad de los Andes and researched resilience.
 His work has been published in peer-reviewed journals and he has been invited to present his research in academic congresses in the United States, Europe and Colombia.

-While at The Pearson Institute and the Harris School of Public Policy, Gutiérrez hopes to gain expertise in program management and evaluation.
-He wishes to work in Latin America, managing programs with multilateral agencies, aiming to reduce violence, with a special focus on urban crime.
+While at The Pearson Institute and Harris Public Policy, Gutiérrez hopes to gain expertise in program management and evaluation.
+He wishes to work in Latin America managing programs with multilateral agencies aiming to reduce violence, with a special focus on urban crime.